How Web Accessibility and SEO Crossover

 We searched for Huffington Post on Google... the title tags sets the tone and relevancy of a web page.

 On the actual Huffington Post website, you can view the same title in the browser tab, where the arrow is pointing above.

 When using assistive technology such as VoiceOver or JAWS (screen readers) for people who may have visual disabilities, the title tag will read aloud whatever is specified.
 This is why your website should have different titles for each page.

 Please note, this will display if website owners integrate the title and meta tags on their website.
-If you don’t add specific text you want your web users to see then Google will generate content from your web page automatically in the title if they deem it suitable.
+If you don’t add specific text you want your web users to see, then Google will generate content from your web page automatically in the title if they deem it suitable.
 Sometimes Google will also mix it up even if you did add a page title, depending on what the potential visitor searched for.